Washington still faces key roster questions after addressing needs in draft and free agency

 “Then the guy we talked about waiting on ended up getting taken early.
 So when those two guys left, then we just felt: ‘Okay, hey, we’re going to stick with what we got.
 We got a group of young guys, led by … Ryan Fitzpatrick, that we think can develop and be guys that can be very good football players for us.
 And we’re going to see.
 We’re going to find out.”

-Washington held pat and kept its quarterbacks room as is, choosing instead to fill holes across the roster and find players who checked multiple boxes for Rivera and the rest of the coaching staff.
-They wanted speed.
-They wanted players who can play multiple roles.
-They wanted the right personalties, with strong work ethics and team-first mentalities.
-And they wanted players with room to grow.
+Washington held pat and kept its quarterbacks room as is, choosing instead to fill holes across the roster and find players who checked multiple boxes for Rivera and the rest of the coaching staff — including speed, versatility, strong work ethics and room to grow.

-“When it’s time to make a pick, if you’re not convicted then you’re hesitant,” Rivera said Saturday evening, after the draft’s final rounds.
-“We weren’t hesitant.
-When we got to the time to make the decision, we felt pretty strong about everybody we chose.”

 But now Washington faces a new set of questions as it continues to shape its roster.
 How will the newest pieces fit with the returning players, and which areas does it still need to address?